 Accounting is a $110 billion industry in the United States.
 In addition to providing great career opportunities, accounting firms provide small businesses with much-needed support, such as financial audits and tax compliance services.
 Accounting firms also stepped up in a major way during the COVID-19 pandemic, with almost 80% of firms providing COVID-19-related consulting services.

 To understand the state of the accounting industry better, we’ve compiled the most relevant accounting statistics around accounting software, accounting jobs, accounting industry trends, and small business accounting.

 General Accounting Statistics

-1. The percentage of accounting and finance teams that worked in the office prior to the pandemic was 85%.
+1. 85% of accounting and finance professionals worked in-office prior to the pandemic

 Almost 85% were full-time in the office prior to the pandemic.
 This percentage dropped to only 22% at the peak of the pandemic and made a slight rebound to 31% in 2022.
 MineralTree expects the percentage to drop to 28% in 2023.

 In 2022, staff at accounting firms are much more likely to work in the office than other accounting and finance professionals.
 This high reliance on in-office employees could be driven by the necessity for auditors to be present physically at the client’s premises to perform an audit.

 3. Only 72,923 students completed a bachelor’s or master’s degree in accounting in 2019–2020

-4. There are 1.27 million accountants and auditors employed in the US.
+4. 1.3 million accountants and auditors are employed in the US